-1. On deck is High School.
+ANTICOMOL I MION TO LA ton remin domi erma 1.
+On deck is High School.
 2. Up next is High School.
-3 High School you may take the floor.
-ANNOUNCE BEFORE E ACH SESSION 1.
-On behalf of the IHS SA Board of Directors, the Administrative Staff, the Cheer Advisory Committee and the member schools of the Illinois High School As sociation, welcome to the 2020 Cheerleading Competition at procedures and activiti always have priority ov safest and most comfortable atmosphere the host event staff will diligently maintain established security es.
+3 H igh School you may take the floor.
+ANNOUNCE BEFORE EAC H SESSION Board of Directors, the Administrative Staff, the Cheer Advisory Committee and the member schools of the ciation, welcome to the 2022 Cheerleading Competition at procedures and activities always have priority over est and most comfortable atmosphere the host event staff will diligently maintain established security.
 This will require complete cooperation by all competing teams, contest officials, and fans.
-Security will ver convenience; therefore, if you are requested to cooperate with event personnel in any manner, please do so not will enable event staff to fulfill its responsibilities efficiently. on any affiliated proper any affiliated property, stribution, and consumption of alcoholic beverages and other illegal substances are prohibited at this site and rty of this IHSA State Series Contest.
-State series hosts are required to make all state series contest sites and including parking lots, fan accommodation areas, and other school or event venue property, alcohol-free ates of any IHSA event being held at the site.
-Event staff will enforce this policy rigorously. note of the location of available AEDs at the venue.
-It would be a life-saving tool in the event of cardiac arrest. d AEDs located at graphy is the official photography service authorized to provide fans attending IHSA state finals with action hs of the participants.
-You can view all of the great photos from this weekends' tournament by visiting their ww.V-I-P-S.com. • ng us for today's competition.
-The IHSA believes that high school athletics bring tremendous value to student- and their communities.
-The IHSA is committed to ensuring that all those involved in high school athletics are educated on and equipped to address player safety concerns.
-For more information, visit W W W Dot Play Smart Play Hard Dot Org.
+Security will convenience; therefore, if you are requested to cooperate with event personnel in any manner, please do see will enable event staff to fulfill its responsibilities efficiently. on any affiliated property any affiliated property, inc bution, and consumption of alcoholic beverages and other illegal substances are prohibited at this site and of this IHSA State Series Contest.
+State series hosts are required to make all state series contest sites and cluding parking lots, fan accommodation areas, and other school or event venue property, alcohol-free is of any IHSA event being held at the site.
+Event staff will enforce this policy rigorously. • e of the location of available AEDs at the venue.
+It would be a life-saving tool in the event of cardiac arrest AEDs located at aphy is the official photography service authorized to provide fans attending IHSA state finals with action of the participants.
+You can view all of the great photos from this weekends' tournament by visiting their v.V-I-P-S.com. movement here in Illinois opportunities for today's or simply helped carry ar female athletes.
+The IHSA ear marks the 50th anniversary of Title IX (9).
+This landmark moment for female students led to a s, where over 140,000 female high school athletes now compete annually across 18 IHSA sports.
+The athletes were built on the perseverance of those who came before.
+Whether you were a trailblazer in 1972 and pass the torch since, your participation has played a part in creating and expanding opportunities for a welcomes any females in attendance who are current or former athletes, coaches, or officials, at any level equized (pause for recognition).
+Thank you!